tomwerner5/udrl/p1_navigation/README.md

 Alternatively, you can install the exact environment using the `env.txt` file by treating it as a `requirements.txt` file in pip.

 The `Banana.exe` file and `Banana_Data` folder are necessary for the unity environment to run, but require no installation.
+However, the files in this repository assume that you are running on 64-bit Windows.
+If you are **NOT** running on 64-bit Windows, please download the appropriate banana environment files by following the instructions in [this](https://github.com/udacity/Value-based-methods/tree/main/p1_navigation) repository.

+Place the downloaded files in the `p1_navigation` folder of this repository.

 ### Instructions